Robert Popper: Television and film

 Popper wrote on the fourteenth series of South Park; he was signed up by creators Matt Stone and Trey Parker following a week-long brainstorming session, and worked on the final four episodes of the first half-season.

 Popper created, wrote and produced six series of the Channel 4 sitcom Friday Night Dinner.
 Series 1 aired from February to April 2011 and won the Rose D'or Award for Best Sitcom.
 It received two BAFTA nominations and four British Comedy Award nominations.
-It is unknown whether the sitcom is still in production.

 Popper also co-wrote the first three episodes of Stath Lets Flats with Jamie Demetriou in 2018.
 He also created and wrote I Hate You for Channel 4, starring Tanya Reynolds and Melissa Saint.
 It dropped on All 4 in September 2022 and aired on C4 in October 2022.

 Popper had a small, uncredited role in Edgar Wright's 2004 film Shaun of the Dead, in which he played a news reporter, and also appeared in Wright's next film, Hot Fuzz (2007), credited as "Not Janine".
 He reprised his Look Around You character, Jack Morgan, for an appearance in the music video for Frankie & The Heartstrings' 2011 single "Hunger".

 Books

-Robert Popper wrote the books The Timewaster Letters and Return of the Timewaster Letters under the pseudonym Robin Cooper.
+Popper wrote the books The Timewaster Letters and Return of the Timewaster Letters under the pseudonym Robin Cooper.
 The books were a set of madcap letters he wrote to weird associations and hobby groups.
 The books became bestsellers and have so far sold over 300,000 copies.
 The third "Robin Cooper" book, The Timewaster Diaries, was published in 2007, was serialised on Radio 4's Book of the Week programme 16–20 July 2007, read by Paul Whitehouse.
-The Timewaster Letters was released in the US in the summer of 2008 and there are a number of Robin Cooper Timewaster Phone Calls released on the web and Popper's website.
+The Timewaster Letters was released in the US in the summer of 2008.

 Tangerinegate

 Popper was responsible for a minor hoax regarding Gordon Brown in February 2010 known as "Tangerinegate".
 Popper, who often makes prank phone calls, rang up London radio station LBC claiming he had seen Brown throw a tangerine into a laminating machine during a fit of rage, breaking the machine.
 This hoax was reported as a true event in The Daily Telegraph as well as being referenced (as 'alleged') on comedy news show The Bubble.
 The Financial Times (FT) website published a blog post, stating its belief that the story was a hoax.
-The FT also reported on the emergence of a computer animated version of the events from Hong Kong.
+The FT also reported on the emergence of a computer-animated version of the events from Hong Kong.
 Similar stories regarding Gordon Brown having temper tantrums were widely published in the British media during February 2010, following publicity about Andrew Rawnsley's book The End of the Party.

 The Financial Times later issued a follow-up post acknowledging the hoax.